jgithubs/jsplayarea/sc-project.md

 * A USB stick is required to import the images into the Raspberry Pi.
 This USB stick is assumed to be [setup to automount](hw-mount-usb.md) when inserted into the Raspberry Pi.
 * Put files in a directory structure shown below on the USB stick.
-It is suggested not to use uppercases.
+It is suggested to use lowercase with no spaces.
 The Raspberry Pi is case sensitive, therefore, using one case (lowercase) helps with debugging.
 ```
   import -+--- default